univention/univention-corporate-server/doc/manual/shares/umc.rst

        rights, see :ref:`shares-permissions`.

    * - Hide unreadable files/directories
-     - If this option is activated, all files which are nonreadable for the user due to their file permissions, will be hidden.
+     - If this option is activated, all files which are not readable for the user due to their file permissions, will be hidden.

    * - VFS Objects